mazurio/bodyweight-fitness-android/README.md

        src="https://developer.android.com/images/brand/en_generic_rgb_wo_45.png" />
 </a>

-An android application created for /r/bodyweightfitness subreddit.
+An android application focused on Bodyweight Fitness/Training - part of BWF.

 Simple interface for accessing multiple exercise videos and up-to-date beginner routine with a handy timer helpful to finish the exercise.